Skip to content

 Skip the soy fish when eating sushi

 From the container, the soy sauce, wasabi and ginger packets, chopsticks and other bits and pieces, a quick bite of sushi could end up with a pile of trash that’s headed for the ocean.
 But it doesn’t have to be like this!
 Here’s some things you can do to make a difference.
 Rethink, reuse, recycle To reduce waste we need to think through these steps in order.
 How can we rethink, reduce and redesign waste?
-How can we reuse the things we can’t avoid?
-As a last resort, how can we recycle that waste into something purposeful?
+How can we reuse?
+As a last resort, how can we convert waste into something valuable, like a new recycled product or compost?
 Skip the fish & other single-use items The little soy packets are a waste and, frankly, shouldn’t exist.
 The biggest way you can make a difference is to skip the fish – and stop using all single-use plastic whenever possible.
 Re-use Switching to reusable items will make a big difference.
-Ask your local sushi shop if they will let you bring your own container, and take proper chopsticks.
+Ask your local sushi shop if they will let you bring your own reusable container, and take durable, washable chopsticks.
 If you can eat at home or the office, use a soy sauce bottle with a small dish for saucing your sushi.
 If you have no choice but to use single-use plastic, try to re-use it as many times as you can.
 You can rinse and refill the soy fish packets by squeezing them in a shallow dish.
-Look for sustainable alternatives Where single-use items are unavoidable, they can be substituted for compostable alternatives, like those made from paper pulp.
-There are new plastic-free alternatives becoming available all the time!
-Recycle For anything that’s left, recycling is a last resort that can turn waste back into useful things.
-The little soy fish are so small that they generally can’t be recycled in domestic waste if they are loose.
-You can pack them in a larger container made from the same type of plastic.
-Many soy fish packets are made from LDPE (low-density polyethylene) which has the resin code #4, but you’ll need to check yours.
-If you’re unsure, don’t put them in the recycling, put them in the bin.
-Restaurants If you run a restaurant, reducing waste and getting rid of single-use plastics can lower costs, and benefit your brand.
-Ask if customers need any single-use items and how many they need Provide reusable items like eat-in serve-ware and sauce pourers Join or start a container return scheme Eliminate any excess packaging Use compostable alternatives to single-use items Offer a discount to customers using reusable items About our design We created Light Soy to highlight the big impact of small objects on ocean plastic and encourage people to quit single-use plastic.
+Use sustainable alternatives Where single-use items are needed, they can be substituted for compostable alternatives, like Holy Carp! our home compostable soy fish dropper.
+Resources for Venues If you run a sushi restaurant, reducing waste and single-use plastics will benefit your brand and keep your local community healthy.
+There are some simple steps you can take to reduce your footprint: Always ask if customers need any single-use items and how many they need Provide reusable items like eat-in serve-ware and sauce pourers Offer a discount to customers using reusable items Join or start a container return scheme Eliminate all excess packaging Use compostable alternatives like our Holy Carp! soy droppers.
+We've created a poster you can use to explain these changes to your customers.
+Download our poster.
+Our mission to stop plastic at the 'sauce' We created Light Soy to highlight the big impact of small objects on ocean plastic and encourage people to quit single-use plastic.
 Light Soy’s recycled ocean-bound plastic shade is making a real difference in regions most affected by plastic pollution.
+To date we've funded the cleanup of over 32 tonnes of ocean-bound plastic.
+We also created Holy Carp!
+The first home compostable soy sauce dropper, so you can enjoy sushi without leaving plastic in your wake.

 Learn more